MarkBrub/DES/README.md

 # Data Encryption Standard (DES)

 #### An implementation of DES encryption from scratch
-#### For a high school project about different encryption algorithms I chose to implement one myself.
+#### For a high school project I did about different encryption algorithms, I chose to implement one myself.

 ## Skills Used in this Project:
 * Creating a program that would work acording to very exact specifications